 Nicosia Old City is also known for its lively atmosphere and bustling street life, with a wide variety of shops, cafes, and restaurants lining its streets.
 The old city is particularly popular with tourists interested in history and culture, and many visitors spend several days exploring its narrow streets and historical landmarks.

 Vouni Palace is an archaeological site in the northern part of Cyprus, near the town of Guzelyurt.
 Built during the 5th century BC by the Persians and was the later residence of the Greeks and Romans.

 The palace rests on a hilltop overlooking the Mediterranean Sea.
 The limestone blocks used to construct it are still visible.
 The site covers an area of approximately 2,500 square meters.
 Historians believe it served as a residence for the region’s ruling elite.

 Excavations at the site have revealed several rooms, including a central courtyard, a throne room, a reception hall, and private living quarters.
 There are also remains of a large cistern and a complex system of water channels.

-The palace was left in the 4th century AD and was largely forgotten until its rediscovery in the early 20th century.
+The palace was left in the 4th century AD.
+It was rediscovery in the early 20th century.
 Today, the site is open to the public, and visitors can explore the ruins and learn about the history and culture of ancient Cyprus.

 Northern Cyprus is a fantastic place to visit.
 Not only is there plenty to see and do, but it is also not a tourist haven.
 If you head here for the beaches, you will have them to yourself.